ManoloMancelli/HadesVR_Remix/README.md

 My Remixed version aims for more "streamlined" HadesVR experience.

-The setup includes DIY controllers that are capable of emulating HTC vive wands or most aspects of the Valve Index Knuckles controllers (including finger tracking!).
-It also includes tracking electronics for a Headset, including an integrated wireless receiver to receive the controllers' data.

-There's also custom controller hardware like 3d printable shells (still a bit of a WIP) with their respective custom PCBs to build your own Knuckles controllers.

-The SteamVR driver used to be based off of [TrueOpenVR](https://github.com/TrueOpenVR) but it's modified so heavily I'm making it it's own thing.
+The setup includes DIY Headset and Controllers that emulate HTC vive wands.
+You can also build the receiver only if you wish to use HadesVR controllers with your pre-existing headset.

-This driver also uses [PSMoveServiceEX](https://github.com/Timocop/PSMoveServiceEx) (for now at least) for the positional tracking of HMD and controllers, using ping pong balls and different colours of LED's.
+HadesVR driver also uses [PSMoveServiceEX](https://github.com/Timocop/PSMoveServiceEx) for the positional tracking of Headset and Controllers, using ping pong balls and different colours of LEDs.

 For more information on *everything*, check out the [docs](docs/DocsIndex.md)!